MoSabouni/databases-class36/Week3/homework/Ex-1-Normalization.md

 What columns violate 1NF?
-food_code, food_description (multiple values)
-dinner_date (values should be the same kind or type) dates here are written in different ways and squence
+member_id (values are not unique and there is no primary key) food_code, food_description (multiple values) dinner_date (values should be the same kind or type) dates here are written in different ways and squence